VJZ-Corp/vjz-corp.github.io/about.md

 # Discord
 [![](/assets/images/discord.png)](https://discord.gg/avgawKw)

 Besides our involvement professionally in all the organizations listed above, we want to let you know that there is a thriving culture at VJZ Corporation.
 Using Discord, we can connect with our customers, clients, players, and audience better.
 Our Discord server is a place for you to hang out and chat with us.
-You can receive our latest updates and news and even suggest ideas and projects for us because we believe that having zero-pressure, honest customer feedback is what is we value the most.
+You can receive our latest updates and news and even suggest ideas and projects for us because having zero-pressure, honest customer feedback is what is we value the most.
 Engage with us so we that we can foster a prosperous community here at VJZ Corporation.
 You can join our Discord server by clicking the Discord logo banner.